-- ► The function gridDiag() computes the persistent homology of sublevel (and superlevel) sets of the input function. - gridDiag() evaluates the real valued input function over a grid. - gridDiag() constructs a filtration of simplices using the values of the input function. - gridDiag() computes the persistent homology of the filtration. - ► The user can choose to compute persistent homology using either Dionysus library or PHAT library.
+- ► The function gridDiag() computes the persistent homology of sublevel (and superlevel) sets of the input function. - gridDiag() evaluates the real valued input function over a grid. - gridDiag() constructs a filtration of simplices using the values of the input function. - ▶ gridDiag() computes the persistent homology of the filtration. - ► The user can choose to compute persistent homology using either GUDHI, Dionysus, or PHAT.